-All patients admitted to units having an operating certificate granted by the New YorkState Division of Alcoholism and Alcohol Abuse for the operation of an acute care alcoholism program or inpatient rehabilitation program shall be subject to the admission, continuation of stay, care plan, staffing, services and discharge requirements of applicable State regulations, including 14 NYCRR Parts 374 and 381.
+All patients admitted to units having an operating certificate granted by the New York State Division of Alcoholism and Alcohol Abuse for the operation of an acute care

 Hospitals are required to meet the requirements of the Hospital Discharge Review Program which provides a discharge appeal by the Independent Review Agent or (IPRA).
 The IPRA for Medicaid Hospital patients is the Island Peer Review Organization (IPRO).